Introduction: French Braid Basics

-You've already mastered the simplest three-strand braid, so it's time to crack the technique for French braids (in name only, seen for millennia throughout history).
+If you've already mastered the three-strand braid without looking in a mirror, it's time to crack the technique for French braids (in name only, seen for millennia throughout history).
 They look complex, and up until now you may have been mystified as to how to keep track of all that hair with just two hands, but I promise they're not as hard as they look!

 French braids are extremely comfortable to wear, since they distribute tension and weight evenly over your head.
 They are incredibly practical for securing your hair, especially short hair around your face.
 In this lesson, you'll try French braiding each half of your hair at a time, so it's easier to see what you're doing in a mirror.